Twometer/fibers/docs/operating_modes.md

 A single fiber can be configured to operate in one of these two modes:

-## Queue Mode
+## Bus Mode

-Queue mode is for messages that only require a simple message bus, to which anyone can publish messages that are forwarded to everyone who is subscribed to the bus.
-A client subscribes to a queue-mode fiber using the WebSocket endpoint.
+Bus mode is for messages that only require a simple message bus, to which anyone can publish messages that are forwarded to everyone who is subscribed to the bus.
+A client subscribes to a bus-mode fiber using the WebSocket endpoint.

 Messages can be published either by sending it to the WebSocket or by POSTing it to the HTTP endpoint.